The German shepherd dog (GSD) is famous for its bravery, loyalty and intelligence.

 Puppies should not do their business on your bed, neither should they be destructive.
-Correcting any unbecoming behaviour is necessary as they grow.
+Correcting any unbecoming behavior is necessary as they grow.

-Additionally, correcting bad behaviour should be done immediately.
+Additionally, correcting bad behavior should be done immediately.

-What’s more, eradicating harmful behaviours from your German shepherd dog should be done more conventionally.
+What’s more, eradicating harmful behaviors from your German shepherd dog should be done more conventionally.

 Don’t be aggressive or violent when collecting your pup.
-Reason being, it can also nature other unbecoming behaviours, for example, aggressiveness or fear.
+Reason being, it can also nature other unbecoming behaviors, for example, aggressiveness or fear.

 In extreme cases, shout or clap to caution your puppy.
 Important to note, don’t throw an object on your puppy.